shanemcw/homebridge-amazondash-MAC/README.md

 The buttons corresponding to the MAC addresses in the `alias` list are not intended to be visible as separate accessories in Homekit—do not add the buttons corresponding to the MAC addresses in the `alias` list as separate button accessories.

 ## Wifi Device and Monitor Mode
 A wifi device capable of *monitor mode* is needed for `tcpdump` to see Amazon Dash button activity.
-If your Homebridge computer's connection to the local network is via wifi, you'll need a second wifi device (such as a USB wifi dongle) capable of *monitor mode*.
+If your Homebridge computer's connection to the local network is via wifi, you'll need a second wifi device (such as a USB wifi adapter) capable of *monitor mode*.
+A USB wifi adapter is about $10-$20 with free shipping online.
 An example USB wifi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.
+If you have tested a different USB wifi adapter with this plugin, share your experience (good or bad) with the community in this plugin's discussion.

 ### Example Wifi Device Configuration
 This is example-only.
 There are several and different ways to do this.